Skip to main content Skip to footer content

 Special Circumstances

-Kingsborough Community College (KBCC) recognizes that special circumstances may occur after the Free Application for Federal Student Aid (FAFSA) was completed, which may affect a student’s eligibility for Federal financial aid.
-If you, your spouse or parent(s) have experienced a significant decrease in income since the income used on the FAFSA due to one of the conditions described on this form, you may be eligible for Special Circumstances Adjustment.
+Kingsborough Community College (KBCC) recognizes that special circumstances may occur after the Free Application for Federal Student Aid (FAFSA) is completed, which may affect a student’s eligibility for Federal financial aid.
+If you, your spouse, or parent(s) have experienced a significant decrease in income since the income used on the FAFSA due to one of the conditions described on this form, you may be eligible for Special Circumstances Adjustment.

 Reasons for request